“The Permanent Resident is a brilliant fashioning of newness in the Australian literary landscape.”

 MICHELLE DE KRETSER, award-winning Australian author of Questions Of Travel, Winner of the Miles Franklin Award and the Prime Minister’s Literary Award.
 Excerpt from Launch Speech, Sydney, 9 November 2016.

 Roanna Gonsalves came to Australia as an international student from India.
-She is the author of The Permanent Resident, an acclaimed collection of short fiction published by UWAP in November 2016.
+She is the author of The Permanent Resident, an acclaimed collection of short fiction published by UWAP in November 2016, that has quickly found a place on a number of lists of must-read Australian books.
 According to the award-winning Australian writer Michelle De Kretser, The Permanent Resident is “a brilliant fashioning of newness in the Australian literary landscape”.
 Roanna has been called “a bold Australian voice” who “writes like a minx, full of mischief”, “like Jhumpa Lahiri but with a playful approach”.

 The Permanent Resident is on the syllabus of courses at a number of Australian universities and is being studied in the fields of Australian Literature, Postcolonial Literatures, and Creative Writing.